Pakistan prime minister urges Obama to end drone strikes

 The issue came up again this week when Amnesty International and Human Rights Watch accused the United States of breaking international law by killing civilians in missile and drone strikes intended for militants in Pakistan and Yemen.

-White House spokesman Jay Carney called it "a hard fact of war" that U.S. strikes sometimes result in civilian casualties but said drone strikes do so far less than conventional attacks.
+White House spokesman Jay Carney called it "a hard fact of war" that U.S. strikes sometimes result in civilian casualties, but said drone strikes did so far less than conventional attacks.
 The United States takes pains to make sure any such strikes conform to domestic and international law, he said.

 (Reporting by Mark Felsenthal; Editing by Jim Loney)